2000 Baltimore Ravens season: Week 9: vs. Pittsburgh Steelers

 In a rematch from week 1, Baltimore continued their streak without a touchdown.
 However, second-string quarterback Trent Dilfer started in replacement of Tony Banks, who in the past four games had not thrown one touchdown but rather more interceptions.
 Dilfer was unable to connect with any receiver into the endzone on top of throwing a lone interception.
 The Ravens had the advantage heading into halftime with two field goals from Matt Stover that were over 40 yards.
-In the third quarter, the Steelers retaliated with six points of their own as a result of a touchdown and a missed extra point from Kris Brown.
+In the third quarter, the Steelers retaliated with nine points of their own as a result of a touchdown and a missed extra point from Kris Brown, followed by Brown kicking a go-ahead field goal.
+The Ravens failed to respond in the fourth quarter and were dealt their third straight loss.